 - Church History or Historical Theology

-keyboard_arrow_right Bible Interpretation
+keyboard_arrow_right Biblical Interpretation

 - Based on the popular textbook Grasping God’s Word by Old Testament scholar J. Daniel Hays and New Testament expert J. Scott Duvall, this course provides a simple and clear introduction to reading the Word of God carefully and in context, interpreting it, and then applying it faithfully.

 keyboard_arrow_rightThe Story of the Old Testament

 - This course is an introduction to the Old Testament using the first half of BibleMesh’s Biblical Story curriculum.
 The Biblical Story Course is a complete Bible overview presenting the record of God’s redemptive acts as a single story from Genesis to Revelation with overview teaching videos by Dr. Timothy Keller.